sanchit-mishra/Music-REST-API/ReadMe.md

 Spring tool suite-4

 ## Steps to use:
-1. Clone and extrect the repository on your machine.
+1. Clone and extract the repository on your machine.
 2. Run as Spring Boot Application.

 ## Request (localhost:8080/musics)    ----> for all musics.